single-spa/standalone-single-spa-webpack-plugin/README.md

 Now when you run `npm start` or `npm run serve`, you can view your code running on localhost, without setting up an import map override.

+## Customizing the HTML File

+You may customize the HTML file used by the standalone plugin by creating a `src/index.ejs` file.
+The standalone plugin injects its scripts at the end of the `<body>` of that file.
+This is done via [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin), which has a [template option](https://github.com/jantimon/html-webpack-plugin#options) that allows you to control the HTML template.

 ## Notes

 This plugin (currently) assumes that you are using SystemJS to load your microfrontends.
 If you are not using SystemJS and would like to use this plugin, please file a Github issue.